Asthma

-Asthma is a chronic condition that causes inflammation and narrowing of the airways in the lungs, making it difficult to breathe.
-It affects both children and adults and can range from mild to severe.
-Although asthma has no cure, it can be managed effectively with the right treatment and avoidance of triggers.
+Asthma is a chronic condition that causes inflammation and narrowing of the airways, making it harder to breathe.
+It can affect both children and adults and may range from mild to severe.
+While there is no cure, asthma can usually be managed with the right treatment and trigger control.

 Quick Facts